PrestonMe/jane-clone/README.md

 ## DYNAMIC CART SYSTEM

 The cart will display different information and components based on multiple factors.
 Factors include whether or not there are items in the cart, only 1 unique item, multiple unique items, and whether or not a user is logged in.
 Users can remove items and change the quantity of items in the cart.
-Users can also login or sign up for an account from this page as well.
+Users can also login or sign up for an account from this page.
 Users can place mock orders by selecting to pay by credit card and filling out the payment information.
 As these are mock orders no credit card information is stored, and any 16 digit number can be used to pass data validation.

 <img src="/public/img/readme/cart.jpg" />